 - Bend the knees slightly and pull in the abdominal muscles at the "belly button" when reaching up.
 This is called a pelvic tilt.
 This tilt prevents the back from arching. - One foot should be placed on a small stool or on a rung under the client's chair when standing for long periods of time. - Avoid wearing high-heeled shoes. - Stand on a foot stool or ladder when reaching for supplies on a high shelf. - Store commonly used supplies on lower shelves.

 Foot and Leg

-As a future professional, you may have already realized that most of your time spent working on clients will mean standing on your feet most of the day.
+As a future professional, you may have already ealized by yost of your time spent working on clients will mean standing our fit most of the day.